Available on: Netflix

 Problems with Love Alarm begin to emerge in this episode when unwanted same-sex feelings and stalker/possessive feelings are captured by the Love Alarm.
 Both result in various people getting physically injured.

 Although, Jo-jo and Sun-oh relationship seem to be going smoothly, Sub-oh’s possessive traits begin to surface.
-In relation to the leaked photos of their kiss, turns out that Kim Jo-jo’s best friend, Jang-go, harbouring a secret crush for Il-Sik took sneaky photos of Kim Jo-jo so that Il-Sik could break up with her.
-Jang-go’s plan backfires and Il-Sik, still in love with Jo-jo, doesn’t want anything to do with her.
+We also find out who took the sneaky photo of Jo-Jo and Sun-oh — her bestie Jang-go.
+Jang-go, harbouring a secret crush on Il-Sik, in an attempt to break them up, took/posted the photos.
+However, Jang-go’s plan backfires and Il-Sik, still in love with Jo-jo, doesn’t want anything to do with her.

 Thoughts: In the previous episode, when Sun-oh and Jo-jo used the Love Alarm, I wasn’t convinced they ‘loved’ each other.
 I would call it more infatuation.
 Hormones.
 Because of that, I was glad that in this episode, there was an acknowledgement that the ‘love feeling’ is complex and can mean so many different things.